 Encourage group work as much as possible.
 Yes, we know you are the expert, and you have prepared so much material that you have to get through, so you want to do most of the talking.
 FORGET IT!
 Try to be a facilitator of learning rather than a teaching teacher.

 A wise person once told me, “Don’t be a sage on the stage, instead be a guide on the side”.
-So, instead of standing at the front and spewing your pearls of wisdom, be a guide for the group learning and let it happen from within.
+So, rather than standing at the front and spewing your pearls of wisdom, be a guide for the group learning and let it happen from within.

 Guided group learning, using scenarios or some other activity, is especially helpful in delivering training where there is a language barrier.